Table of Contents

-Men are focused at being healthy only to the extent that their bodies appear fit and they have a toned physique.
-Most men however, fail to notice alarming health issues and even if they do, they tend to ignore them.
+Men are focused on being healthy only to the extent that their bodies appear fit and they have a toned physique.
+Most men, however, fail to notice alarming health issues and even if they do, they tend to ignore them.

 Given below are 10 important health issues that men need to look out for.

 #1.
 Chest Pain

 Chest pain is not only associated with a heart attack, but it is a common denominator for many other health conditions.
 A heart problem like angina, lung problems like asthma, pneumonia and gastrointestinal disorders like stomach ulcers, acidity may all cause chest pain.
 Though some of these problems sound trivial, they do need medical attention.